Bio-SimPro-Lab/exploring-foundation-models-muscle-seg/README.md

 ##  Training Instructions

-If you want to **train the models** yourself on muscle segmentation task , you can download the original [SAM] (https://github.com/facebookresearch/segment-anything) or [MedSAM] (https://github.com/bowang-lab/MedSAM) checkpoints from their repo.
+If you want to **train the models** yourself on muscle segmentation task , you can download the original [SAM](https://github.com/facebookresearch/segment-anything) or [MedSAM(https://github.com/bowang-lab/MedSAM) checkpoints from their repo.
 If you want to use as a starting point our checkpoints trained on our private dataset, download them using the previous link.

 > Note: Our fine-tuning strategy for SAM is **adapted from the Mazurowski Lab approach**, with modifications for multi-class muscle segmentation.
-For the original method and instructions on how to preprocess the dataset for fine-tuning SAM, especially on how to load the images in the **datasets** folder and how to generate the .csv in **files** , see: [Mazurowski Lab SAM fine-tuning](https://github.com/mazurowski-lab).
+For the original method and instructions on how to preprocess the dataset for fine-tuning SAM, especially on how to load the images in the **datasets** folder and how to generate the .csv in **files** , see: [Mazurowski Lab SAM fine-tuning][https://github.com/mazurowski-lab](https://github.com/mazurowski-lab/finetune-SAM).

 > nnUNet 3D training follows standard nnUNet procedures as described in the official [nnUNet repository](https://github.com/MIC-DKFZ/nnUNet).